“Papa, why do I have to go to Hebrew school? You didn’t.”

 “You must be from a far place not to know.
 The King has sent messengers throughout the Kingdom with the announcement.”

 “We have come far.
 Of what announcement do you speak?”

-“They prepared for a sojourn of seven days plus seven more in the City of David.”
+“They prepared for a sojourn of seven days for the dedication plus seven more for the festival of Sukkot in the City of David.”

 Two weeks in an ancient city crowded with people from all over Judah and Israel and from further away still, celebrating and feasting in dedication to the Holy Temple in Jerusalem.
 How would they ever find her now?